 To protect the interests of our team members and patients, Denver Health is committed to an alcohol and drug-free work environment.
-All team members must report to work free of the influence of alcohol and/or illegal drugs.
-Reporting to work under the influence of any illegal drug or alcohol; having an illegal drug in your system; or using, possessing, or selling illegal drugs while on Denver Health work time or property may result in immediate termination.
+All team members must report to work free from the influence of alcohol and/or drugs.
+Reporting to work under the influence of drugs or alcohol; or using, possessing, selling, distributing, or dispensing any alcohol, drugs, or drug paraphernalia while on Denver Health work time or property may result in immediate termination.
 We may use drug testing as a means of enforcing this policy.